hartwigmedical/hmftools/sv-linx/README.md

 A chaining algorithm is used to predict the local structure of the derivative chromosome within each cluster.
 The chaining algorithm examines each cluster independently and considers all possible paths that could be made to connect facing breakends into a set of continuous derivative chromosomes.

 #### Overview of Chaining model
-Chains in LINX are a walkable set of linked breakends with a common JCN.
+Chains in Linx are a walkable set of linked breakends with a common JCN.
 Initially each cluster begins with 1 chain for every SV in the cluster.
-LINX iteratively makes ‘links’ between chain ends, resolving 2 of the chains into 1 combined chain and determining a combined JCN and JCN uncertainty for the new combined chain from the 2 constituent chains.
+Linx iteratively makes ‘links’ between chain ends, resolving 2 of the chains into 1 combined chain and determining a combined JCN and JCN uncertainty for the new combined chain from the 2 constituent chains.
 The order of linking of chains is prioritised such that the most likely linkages are made first.
 Structural variant calls from GRIDSS that are shown to be linked empirically by GRIDSS are linked first followed by a set of heuristics to prioritise the remaining uncertain links.
 This process continues to extend the length of and reduce the number of chains in each cluster until no further links can be made.

 ##### Constraints on linking breakends
-In general each pair of facing breakends is considered by LINX as a candidate chain.
+In general each pair of facing breakends is considered by Linx as a candidate chain.
 However, 3 key constraints are applied in limiting candidate pairs:

 - ‘Trans’ phased breakends are not permitted to chain - A breakend may not be chained to another breakend within it’s anchoring supporting distance unless it is linked by assembly.
 - Closed loops without centromeres are only allowed for ecDNA - With the exception of ecDNA (see below), derivative chromosomes are assumed to connect to either a centromere or telomere at each end.
 Hence, chains which do not cross a centromere are not allowed to form closed loops (ie. the 2 breakends flanking a chain are not allowed to join to each other) except when specifically identified as ecDNA.